ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 4. If the number is an exact integer, the decimal point is not printed.
 Furthermore, integers of up through nine digits are printed in full.

 A packed form of output is available by using the character ";" instead of "," .
-Briefly, whereas"," tells the computer to move to the next zone for the next answer, ; tells the computer to move to the beginning of the next multiple of three characters for the next answer instead of to the next zone, with six characters being the minimum.
+Briefly, whereas "," tells the computer to move to the next zone for the next answer, ; tells the computer to move to the beginning of the next multiple of three characters for the next answer instead of to the next zone, with six characters being the minimum.
 One can thus pack many more than five numbers on a line if the numbers themselves require less than a full zone to print.
 An example of this option is shown on the next page.

 ### ( == Check listing == )